MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 }
 ```

-The included headers `winrt/Windows.Foundation.h` and `winrt/Windows.Web.Syndication.h` are in the SDK, inside the folder `%ProgramFiles(x86)%\Windows Kits\10\Include<WindowsTargetPlatformVersion>\cppwinrt\winrt\`.
+The included headers `winrt/Windows.Foundation.h` and `winrt/Windows.Web.Syndication.h` are in the SDK, inside the folder `%WindowsSdkDir%Include<WindowsTargetPlatformVersion>\cppwinrt\winrt\`.
 Visual Studio includes that path in its *IncludePath* macro.
 The headers contain Windows APIs projected into C++/WinRT.
 Whenever you want to use types from the Windows namespaces, include the corresponding C++/WinRT projection Windows namespace headers like this.
 The `using namespace` directives are optional, but convenient.

 All the projected types are in the C++/WinRT root namespace **winrt**.
 Both [C++/CX](/cpp/cppcx/visual-c-language-reference-c-cx) and the Windows SDK declare types in the root namespace **Windows**.
 These distinct namespaces let you migrate from C++/CX to C++/WinRT at your own pace.